Making Hawkeye’s Quiver (Avengers)

 I created the design of my Hawkeye quiver from a case study from the 1st Avengers movie.
 I just studied a lot of movie stills and took notice to how it sat on his back.

 This is essentially how the entire build began.
-I knew the I wanted to make it out of foam (so that it would light to carry) and it was my first time utilizing it, so it was a lot of trial and error.
+I knew then I wanted to make it out of foam (so that it would light to carry) and it was my first time utilizing it, so it was a lot of trial and error.

 Making use of the grid paper pattern I made to scale, I began cutting foam.
-EVA floor mat foam was user for the main form and final details were added with craft foam.
+EVA floor mat foam was used for the main form and final details were added with craft foam.
 To strengthen the entire unit, I used wooden dowels in the interior.
 The dowels allowed for the entire quiver to be extremely secure in shape.

 I started with the top and bottom ovals with the wooden dowels running through them.
 Once I had this base, I was able to put the pattern around it before cutting it out in the foam.
 I used Barge Cement glue for the foam and that stuff is excellent.
-If you plan on doing ANY foam work, you simple MUST have it on hand!!
+If you plan on doing ANY foam work, you simply MUST have it on hand!!

 I also used wooden dowels for the arrows and ordered black knocks and fletchings from an archery store.
-This way I was able to make black arrows, this way was more cost effective.
+This way I was able to make black arrows, this way was more cost-effective.
 If I was to buy 2 dozen real black arrows it would have cost me a fortune.